 |Frequency Response||60 – 15,000 Hertz||50 – 15,000 Hertz|

 |Built-in On/Off Switch||Available in all versions||Available in only one version|

 |This microphone works very well for any kind of speaking.
-If you have a podcast, you’re trying to do some interviews, you do spoken word poetry, whatever it is that has to do with speaking, this microphone does it really well. |
+If you run a podcast, conduct interviews, render poetry, or carry out other speaking activities, this microphone is great for you. |

 Type – Dynamic